bangerth/helmholtz/readme.md

       [           0+0.00280168j              0            0-0.00481403j             -1 ]
 ]
 ```
+Here, each each pair of columns corresponds to a source port, with rows corresponding to
+evaluating at all ports.

 All of this is of course also provided in tabular form in the machine-readable `.csv`
 output file.

 The input files for the four cases (tetrahedral and hexahedral meshes,